 Another helpful item to occupy little ones when you’re on line for a ride or sitting forever on the bus.

 We’ve never this ourselves, but some people swear by buying their souvenirs before they go.
 The two main advantages are saving money and saving time.
 Thankfully, in this day and age, you can ship it all to your hotel.
 You could easily even make the whole thing a surprise for the kids, which is always fun.

 Our kids never wore costumes at Disney World because:

-b) I was more concerned about their clothing being comfortable and practical.
+- I was more concerned about their clothing being comfortable and practical

-However, if your kids are going to want costumes, I highly recommend you buy them beforehand and — say it with me, now — have them shipped to your hotel.
+However, if your kids are going to want costumes, I highly recommend you buy them beforehand and have them shipped to your hotel.
 You’ll say a lot of money not buying them at the parks, and it will make packing less of a hassle.

 Mickey Mouse Ears

 I didn’t wear mouse ears to Disney trip until our most recent trip, and honestly, it makes the trip so much more fun that I’ll never go without mouse ears again.

 I bought two pairs from Rachel Wallace’s Etsy shop, The Mouse Project.
 I received multiple comments every day of our trip — like, people would actually make a point to walk up to me just to tell me they loved my ears.

 It was actually kind of sad when I had to come back to my normal life and couldn’t wear them anymore.